google/applied-machine-learning-intensive/v2/xx_career_development/04_the_art_of_networking.md

 ---

-1. DO: use technology to network {.big}
+# 1. DO: use technology to network

 * Thanks to technology, networking has never been easier
 * But using the right technology to network can be confusing